 Summer internships can be rewarding both monetarily and educationally.
 Much like co-op positions, summer internships can often lead to full time positions after graduation.

-Student project teams are another great way to get hands-on engineering experience.
+Student team projects are another great way to get hands-on engineering experience.
 The University of Michigan College of Engineering supports a wide array of student project teams.
 The Wilson Student Team Project Center, directed by Professor Peter Washabaugh from Aerospace Engineering, occupies a facility adjacent to the FXB building to support a diverse set of student team projects.
 Students gain experience with all phases of the design, build, test project cycle.

 For information on aerospace-related student projects, visit the Students Teams & Projects.